 Local admin

-The DD Engine has two console interfaces: Local admin, one for the DD Engine Upstream and one for the DD Engine Downstream.
+The DD Engine system has two separated console interfaces called Local admin, one for the Upstream DD Engine and one for the Downstream DD Engine.
+They are both accessed and managed in the same manner.

-When making changes from the Local admin, settings are only applied to the connected side of the DD Engine.
+When making changes in Local admin, settings are only applied to the connected DD Engine.

 Once logged in, the following main menu options are displayed: